BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ## Registration, Authentication ##

-Where authemtication is needed, queries must include a token parameter.
-The token is obtained via the authentication mechanism built for the
+Where authentication is needed, queries must include a token parameter.
+The token is obtained via the authentication mechanism desribed below.
-NatureCounts R-client API.